O & W Trek Campgrounds & Refugios in Torres del Paine, Chile

 You can book all of the campgrounds/ Refugios that Vertice owns here.

-I haven’t been able to find an exact date for reservations to be released, but it seems like they open reservations around the end of May.
-I was able to book my campsites on June 23, 2022, and had no problem securing the itinerary I wanted.
+For my trip I January 2023, I was able to book my campsites on June 23, 2022, and had no problem securing the camping-only itinerary I wanted.

-I did meet a few people on the trek who told me they booked too late (late summer, fall) for campsites and had to book the Refugio.
 I didn’t realize that camping with your own gear is the most popular way to do the hike, but it sounds like it is!
 It makes sense since that is the least expensive way to do the trek.

 Details on Every O Circuit Campground in Torres del Paine

 Since I had no idea what to expect going into my hike, I knew I wanted to give back to the Internet a bit and help people see what the Refugios and campgrounds are like!
-So I took notes and loads of pictures at every single Refugio/ campground about the amenities and what to expect!
-Keep reading for all the insider information.
-Please note that I did not stay in any Refugio, so my notes are mainly about the campground and what to expect as a tent camper.

 Central